 Research Papers and Publications

-We know research opportunities are hard to get in high school and, if they were available to you, we want to learn more about your experience.
+Before you get nervous about research papers and publications, only about 42% of our admitted students from the recent class submitted research papers and publications as part of their supplemental materials.
+We recognize that research opportunities are hard to get in high school, and if they were available to you, we want to learn more about your experience.
 Your supplemental material is categorized as a research paper or publication if...

-- You worked at a laboratory in a university or research-affiliated organization
+- You worked with a laboratory in a university or research-affiliated organization

 - Worked closely with and/or reported to a senior researcher within the lab